stafiprotocol/stafi-node/README.md

 ./target/release/stafi --chain=sitara --pruning=archive --name='your name'
 ```

-If you just want to run a normal node, you can remove --pruning.
+If you just want to run a simple node, you can remove --pruning.

 ```bash
 ./target/release/stafi --chain=sitara --name='your name'
 ```
+> When running as a simple sync node (above), only the state of the past 256 blocks will be kept.

 **Important!
 You should set your name in the following format: `your custom name|The first 10 characters of your stash account`, if your custom name is `myName`, your stash account is `35pTPQxUa63juA11qa2drLf7Pz1ue4c3twBphL5Q6bGerWsK`([Create one if you do not have one](https://docs.stafi.io/staking/create-a-fis-account)), then you should run with `--name='myName|35pTPQxUa6'`.
 If you do not set your name like this, you will not get the reward.**